 As long as you have the ingredients ready, smoothies are super quick to make, and you can drink them on the go.
 Some smoothies (especially the ones you can buy) are less than healthy.
 They might be loaded with fat and/or sugar and very likely high in calories.
-Empty calories.
-That means lots of calories, but not much of the good for you stuff (like vitamins, fiber and protein).
 Plus, those smoothies you can buy are expensive.

 The ingredients in this delicious chocolate cherry smoothie are pretty standard for a healthy smoothie.
-Frozen cherries (I got mine in a large bag - for what I thought was pretty inexpensive for cherries - from Costco), cocoa powder, Greek yogurt, ground flaxseeds, kale (you can use spinach instead) and kefir.
+Frozen cherries (I got mine in a large bag from Costco), cocoa powder, Greek yogurt, ground flaxseeds, kale (or you can use spinach instead), and kefir.

 If you know you're going to be short on time in the morning, you could pre-measure your ingredients and keep them in the fridge.
 Just take the cherries out of the freezer in the morning and blend it all up.
 Then pour it into a to-go up and sip all the way to work.